 Jagan is also passionate about science education and public engagement with science.
-Apart from mentoring students in the lab, he teaches STEM courses for high school students at the Stanford Summer Institute (multiple sessions).
+Apart from mentoring students in the lab, he teaches STEM courses for high school students in collaboration with the Stanford pre-collegiate Institutes every summer.
 He also runs a blog for scientists, seekers and skeptics at www.sciencers.org.

 Quick fact: Four languages and counting.